modular/modular/KGEN/docs/public/programming-manual.md

 low-level control over data layout, indirection-free access to fields, as well as low-level tricks for bit-swizzling and other niche tricks.
-One extremely important feature of modern systems programming languages is the ability to build high level and safe abstractions on top of these low-level shenanigans, with zero abstraction penalties.
-In Mojo, this is provided by a ``struct`` declaration.
+One extremely important feature of modern systems programming languages is the ability to build high-level and safe abstractions on top of these low-level shenanigans, with zero abstraction penalties.
+In Mojo, this is provided by the `struct` type.

-`struct` declarations in Mojo are similar in many ways to classes: they support methods, fields, operator overloading, decorators for meta programming, etc. On the other hand, where classes are extremely dynamic with dynamic dispatch, dynamic method swizzling, and dynamically bound instance properties, structs are static, bound at compile time, and are stored inlined into their container instead of being implicitly indirect and reference counted.
-This approach has precedent in other languages, e.g. Swift, C# and others.
+A `struct` in Mojo is similar in many ways to a Python `class`: they both support methods, fields, operator overloading, decorators for meta programming, etc. On the other hand, where classes are extremely dynamic with dynamic dispatch, dynamic method swizzling, and dynamically bound instance properties, structs are static, bound at compile time, and are stored inlined into their container instead of being implicitly indirect and reference-counted.
+This approach has precedent in other languages such as Swift, C# and others.

 Here's a simple definition of a struct: